-I was a Sergeant assigned to Cobra Flight and the track commander of Charlie 7, a two man APC response force.
-Charlie 7 normally set up just outside the Civil Engineering yard by the Main Gate where the rail car gravel dump was located and down hill from the POL yard.
+I was a Sergeant assigned to Cobra Flight and the track commander of Charlie 7, a two-man APC response force.
+Charlie-7 normally set up just outside the Civil Engineering yard by the Main Gate where the rail car gravel dump was located and downhill from the POL yard.
 Our role was that of a two-man blocking force with ammunition re-supply capability.
-During periods of increased security we picked up additional members and became a Quebec Team (six-man blocking force).
+During periods of increased security, we picked up additional members and became a Quebec Team (six-man blocking force).

 The October night in question a runner summoned my gunner and me to report the Guardmount/armory area.
-We were told we were going to be needed to try and pull a track out of the river.
-I contacted my gunner and we responded.
+We were told wewere going to be needed to try and pull a track out of the river.
+I contacted my gunnerand we responded.

 At the armory we were directed to arm up and proceed to the "hole" in the fence, the access road from base to the ROK Water Point.
-A Security Alert Team (SAT) was there and Captain Kelly, Cobra Flight OIC, arrived to brief us.
+A Security Alert Team (SAT) was there and Captain Kelly, Cobra FlightOIC, arrived to brief us.

 The situation briefed was that a team had taken an APC past the main line of resistance (MLR) on a training mission.
-During the training mission the crew had tried to ford the river to the West of the Air Base.
+During the training mission the crew had tried to ford the river to the West of the AirBase.
 While crossing the river, which was running swift, the current carried the APC down river.
-Near the water point, the rear of the APC contacted a sandbar in the river, which forced the exhaust and intake grills at the front of the APC under water.
+Nearthe water point, the rear of the APC contacted a sandbar in the river, which forced the exhaust and intake grills at the front of the APC under water.
 This flooded the engine compartment and caused the track to sink.
 The APC came to rest across the river from the water point.

 We proceeded to the water point.
-South of the water point was a depression to the right of the trail that led down to a small clearing at the edge of the river.
+South of the water point was a depression to the right of the trail thatled down to a small clearing at the edge of the river.
 I was directed into the clearing about 75 yards from the water point perimeter.
+In the dwindling light, the situation was surveyed, and someone thought someone could swim a chain over to the other side of the river and hook it up to the APC and my APC could pull them across.
+Given the swiftness of the current combined with the weight of a chain that plan was quickly scrapped.
+So was the thought of swimming a rope over and dragging a chain across the river.

-Photo: Tank Retriever arrives by land, and prepares to enter the river to retrieve the APC.
+Photo: Tank Retriever arrives by land and prepares to enter the river to retrieve the APC.